-Mother’s Day is less than a few days away and the crunch is on.
-I realize that this is one of those Hallmark holidays invented for the consumer to buy cards and gifts but there is something to be said about feeling the pressure of finding a present that encompasses the weight of how much your value the mother of your children.
+Mother’s Day is tomorrow and the crunch is on.
+I realize that this is one of those Hallmark holidays invented for the consumer to buy cards and gifts but there is something to be said about feeling the pressure of finding a present that encompasses the weight of how much you value the mother of your children.

-The Huffington Post recently reported on an alarming fact – scorned mothers will cheat on their husbands.
-Ashley Madison.com, an infidelity-based matchmaking site (yes, there is such a thing – a site where married people can cheat with other married people) experiences an influx of married women the day after Mother’s Day.
+For years, this alarming fact has been reported.
+Scorned mothers will cheat on their husbands.
+Ashley Madison – an infidelity-based matchmaking site – you know, a site where married people can cheat with other married people – experiences an influx of married women the day after Mother’s Day.
 Apparently, fed up mothers who feel unappreciated log-on in search of someone who will appreciate her.

 So now I have in the back of my mind, if I get my wife a shitty gift maybe she’ll cheat on me.
 I actually know a guy that never gets his wife anything.
 “She’s not my mother,” he says smugly.
 “Yeah, but she is the mother of your three kids,” I remind him.
 I don’t think he realizes the seriousness of the situation.
 The gift you give measures the value of your wife as a mother.
 Wilted supermarket flowers?
 That says, “I almost forgot but didn’t.”
-Cash in a card (I know people who have done this) – this says, “I value you as a mother but not enough to get you an actual gift, and basically you are one step above a prostitute.”
+Cash in a card (I know people who have done this) – this says, “I value you as a mother but not enough to get you an actual gift.”

 Happy Mother’s Day!